-Complete Guide to Top Online Information Technology Degrees
+Complete Guide to Best Online Information Technology Degrees

-2018 Top Online Colleges Offering Information Technology Degrees
+2018 Best Online Colleges Offering Bachelor's in Information Technology Degrees

 The 25 schools on this list offer the top online information technology bachelor’s degrees based on affordability and academic strength.
 On top of the list is Missouri State University, with an annual tuition of $8,835 and an academic strength score of 68%.
 The school with the most affordable tuition on the list is the Middle Georgia State University, offering a BS Information Technology degree at $5,070 a year.